South Jersey writes: Hi Ben! I have a VCR player with some old VHS tapes I like to watch, and I was looking into getting an HDTV (my first).

 Another common video input is called “S-Video” (a.k.a.
 “Super Video”), which comes with a slightly larger plug that has a series of small, delicate-looking pins jutting out of each end.

 (Side note: You could also connect your VCR to an HDTV using a coaxial cable, like the one you’d use for a rooftop antenna, but that would involve tuning your HDTV to the right television channel to watch your VCR—pretty annoying, and unnecessary.)

-That takes care of the video; what about sound?
-In addition to composite and/or S-Video inputs and outputs, both your old VCR and new HDTV should have a set of older, stereo RCA plugs that go with them—one plug (usually red-colored) for the left channel, and a second (typically white) for the right.
+In addition to composite and/or S-Video inputs and outputs, both your old VCR player and new HDTV should have a set of older, stereo RCA plugs that go with them—one plug (usually red-colored) for the left channel, and a second (typically white) for the right.

 All you need is a stereo audio cable—which, again, will look familiar to anyone with a home stereo.

 Now, when you go HDTV shopping, just make sure the TV set you pick has either an S-Video or composite video input.
 Remember, you can always ask the sales clerk to show you the back of the set.